Colonial architecture of Southeast Asia: Hanoi Opera House

 Hanoi's Opera House is designed based on the Palais Garnier, which is the older of Paris' two opera houses.
-It is considered as one to Hanoi's most iconic landmarks.
+It is considered as one of Hanoi's most iconic landmarks.
 Built from 1901 to 1911, the opera house served as a project by the French Government when they occupied Vietnam.
 It was designed and supervised by Harley and Broyer with many comments from other architects.
 The work involved 300 workers and was made from 35,000 bamboo poles, concrete blocks, iron and steel.
 The purpose of the building was for Western artists to perform to the French Colonists.
 Vietnamese elites could enter on events only if they dressed up and were charged extra more money for tickets.

 Long Bien bridge

 Built from 1899 to 1902, designed by Gustave Eiffel, the 2.4-kilometre bridge was the longest bridge in Asia for its time.
 Although built by the French, the majority was built by (3000) Vietnamese.
 During the period of French, The bridge was formerly named Paul Doumer.
 It signified a symbol of architecture in South East Asia.
 It acted as a connection point to transport goods from Northern Vietnam to the Dien Bien battle.
-It also contributed to the win of Vietnam army again the French in 1954.
+It also contributed to the win of Vietnam army against the French in 1954.